LukasMurdock/LukasMurdock.github.io/_pages/about.md

 This website is built on two principles: As little dependencies as possible and minimizing vendor lock-in.
 I guess a third would be to make it as simple as possible and as complex as needed, taking into account technical overhead.

 This has currently materialized in:
-- Data should be saved locally before using on site
+- Data should be saved and built server side before using the client
-- Git-based structure so there is no vendor lock-in
+- Git-based structure to minimize vendor lock-in

+Vendors like Squarespace or Webflow are growing.
 Why not use vendors like Squarespace or Webflow?
 In the long term, all non-Free software is a dead end.
 The utility of all non-Free software always approaches zero.
+And I have the freedom to pick up my site and take it elsewhere if a service goes down.

 Why not use WordPress?
 Honestly, WordPress is a good option here.
-But while it’s free, the server isn’t and the technical overhead that comes with it seems too annoying, especially compared to my free “low-tech” stack used here.
+But while it’s free, the server isn’t, and the technical overhead that comes with it seems too annoying, especially compared to my free “low-tech” stack used here.
+This site is technically JAMstack now, but it started with no JavaScript or APIs, just markup.

 Also I like the benefits that come from static sites.

 ### Data Sources
-Markdown, JSON, and YAML files.
+APIs → YAML, Markdown, and YAML files.

-Posts are Markdown, data like [booklist](/booklist/), [want-to-read](http://localhost:4000/wanttoread/), [knowledge](/knowledge/), [principles](/principles/), and [alivetime](/alivetime/) are YAML as JSON isn’t as readable by humans.
+Posts are stored as Markdown.
+Book data seen on [booklist](/booklist/) and [want-to-read](http://localhost:4000/wanttoread/) are pulled from APIs at build time and stored locally.
+The data for [knowledge](/knowledge/), [principles](/principles/), and [alivetime](/alivetime/) are YAML as well.

 Using these data formats prevent me from any lock-in and give me control over all the files.
 To have a setup like this means that content edits are Git-based.

 Git-based means that changes made on a local machine are pushed to the Git repository which then triggers a new build of your site.
 Compared to API-based where the content is held on a different server and your site needs to pull the content from an API.

-I’ve been getting more comfortable using Ruby build scripts that run on Jekyll Build time to streamline some operations:
+I’ve been getting more comfortable using Ruby build scripts that run at Jekyll build time to streamline some operations:
-- Adding only an ISBN number to the booklist or want-to-read list will pull the rest from the Google Books API.
+- Adding only an ISBN number to the booklist or want-to-read list will pull the data I want to show from the Google Books API.
     - [Making a booklist](/making-a-book-list/)
     - [Optimizing my booklist](/optimizing-my-book-list/)
     - Note: I’ve rewritten a large part of it and have yet to create another update post for it.

-So currently I use Ruby to pull API (JSON) data and turn it into YAML.
+So, currently I use Ruby to pull API (JSON) data and turn it into YAML.

 Note: [Jekyll supports loading data from YAML, JSON, CSV, and TSV files located in the _data directory.](https://jekyllrb.com/docs/datafiles/)